Losant/losant-rest-ruby/README.md

 #### Accessors

 *   auth_token
-The auth token can be accessed or changed after Client creation through this accessor.
+The access token can be accessed or changed after Client creation through this accessor.

 *   url